 And then, by the whims of fate, a couple of days later I drove to the Peak District to spend the weekend with friends.
 Apart from guzzling wine, munching pizza and gossiping like old ladies, what else was on the agenda other than a walk and pub lunch?!
 (I’m sighing with content just remembering this… should I be worried?)
 Dressed completely inappropriately for the time of year and, well, Britain, I went out without a raincoat, hat or anything waterproof, carrying a bagful of bananas, and simply hoped.
 The walk to the pub was mild, albeit grey and we clambered up steep hills, each one of us panting and deciding to forego the gym for the rest of the week.
 At the summit, out came the selfie-stick and we perched close to a perilous drop to capture our achievement.
 And, glory be, there was the pub and we marched with quickening pace to this converted old stable, booths crammed into the original stalls, horse shoes and muzzles decorating the varnished wood walls.
 The ten of us squeezed around a large table and tucked into sandwiches made with thick country bread, fish, chips and garden peas, and bean cassoulet.
 (The walk back to the cottage was not as pleasant – the heavens opened and my scarf became my make-shift hood as we trekked along a muddy riverside in the growing twilight.
 Take note, dear reader, if you walk in the Peaks take a raincoat and torch… and not eight bananas.)

 Naturally, I baked for the excursion.
-When returning from the cold and wet all one needs is a hot cup of tea and a crumbly morsel of cake.
+The only thing better than a walk and pub lunch is one followed by tea and cake.
+And when returning from the cold and wet that tea and cake is all one needs.
 A traybake seemed the logical choice; easy to transport in plastic tubs plus a little rough and rustic unlike the sheen of a layered sandwich cake.
 Traybakes are for the hardy bakers.
 These little squares of sponge were filled with diced apple, clotted cream and topped with a healthy dose of cinnamon crumble.
 After scrambling up a slippery slope covered in rocks and various stumbling blocks, a cake filled with clotted cream doesn’t bat an eyelid.

-This venture into traybakes inspired me so before long I found myself by the safety of the warm oven, fingers sticky with orange frangipane and rhubarb jam.
+This venture into traybakes inspired me so much that before long I found myself by the safety of the warm oven, fingers sticky with orange frangipane and rhubarb jam.
 After I left the girls a day early to the summons of work, they descended on the town of Bakewell, famous for the almond jammy pudding.
 The dessert eventually morphed into our beloved Bakewell tarts, eternally epitomised by the Mr Kipling foil-cased tartlets coated in the thick snowy icing and a pert glace cherry.
-Sweet, soft and squidgy the tart contents is easily transferred to the traybake – plus a showering of flaked almonds for that classic rustic traybake look.
+Sweet, soft and squidgy the tart contents is easily transferred to the traybake – in this case, a Bakewell slice – plus a showering of flaked almonds for that classic rustic traybake look.